UncleCShark/Cmaketopia/Docs/CommandLine.md

 If you don't know how to do it, click the icon at the top-left of this page.
 The fruits of our last work.
 ![SQLite and msvc](../assets/sqlite3.png)
+Additionally see what [preprocessor definitions](https://sqlite.org/compile.html) can we use to customize our build.

 #### Wrap-up

 Go ahead!
 From then on, you have knowledge what to do and where are the knobs.
 Although in our daily work we use IDE now you know what is going on under the hood.
-After this part of the tutorial should understand notions of:
+After this part of the tutorial you should understand notions of:

 - source code
 - header file
 - predefined macro
+- preprocessor definition
+- translation unit
 - toolchain
 - compiler environment
 - compiler